All missing residents accounted for after Texas tornadoes

 The tornado blew homes from their foundations, tossed cars through the air and uprooted trees as it raged through at least four North Texas counties.
 The worst-hit area included dozens of Habitat for Humanity homes, which are built by volunteers for poor families.

 The weather service said on Friday that 16 tornadoes struck North Texas during the outbreak.
-The strongest one hit Granbury, a town of 8,000 people about 35 miles (55 km) southwest of Dallas-Fort Worth.
+The strongest one hit Granbury, a town of 8,000 people about 35 miles southwest of Dallas-Fort Worth.

-On Friday, in the Rancho Brazos neighbourhood of Granbury, cars sat upside down, windows of homes were shattered and plastic bags and sheet metal were stuck in trees.
+On Friday, in the Rancho Brazos neighborhood of Granbury, cars sat upside down, windows of homes were shattered and plastic bags and sheet metal were stuck in trees.

-In that entire neighbourhood of 110 homes, there is no water or electricity, so even residents of homes that were not damaged won't be able to live there for awhile, officials said.
+In that entire neighborhood of 110 homes, there is no water or electricity, so even residents of homes that were not damaged won't be able to live there for awhile, officials said.

 Texas Governor Rick Perry surveyed the devastation on Friday and met with survivors.